livelybug/anda-db/rs/anda_kip/README.md

 **🧬 KIP (Knowledge Interaction Protocol)** is a knowledge memory interaction protocol designed for Large Language Models (LLMs), aimed at building sustainable learning and self-evolving knowledge memory systems for AI Agents.

-This crate provides a complete Rust implementation of the KIP specification, offering:
+This crate provides a complete Rust SDK of the KIP specification, offering:

 - **Parser**: Full KIP command parsing with comprehensive error handling
 - **AST**: Rich Abstract Syntax Tree structures for all KIP command types